CodeLinaro-mirror/le_owrt_prplwrt/.gitlab/README.md

 stages:
  - build

-build test netgear-rax40 prpl webui:
+build test netgear-rax40 prpl:
   extends: .build test config
 ```

-Which is going to build test prplOS with `netgear-rax40`, `prpl` and `webui` profiles.
+Which is going to build test prplOS with `netgear-rax40` and `prpl` profiles.

 Description of CI variables: